-Procrastination affects us in many negative ways, one of which includes adding more stress in our life.
+Procrastination affects us in many negative ways, one of which includes adding more stress to our life.
 Do your best to start getting tasks done as soon as possible.

 47. Read body language better

-People say a lot by not only the words they speak, but the way they’re carrying themselves.
+People say a lot by not only the words they speak but the way they carry themselves.
 Learn more about body language to better understand people.

 50. Be there for people